jennifernghi/TeamLaughingTribbleBackEnd/README.md

 6. cd to TeamLaughingTribbleBackEnd/ pip install -r requirements.txt -> this will install all installed packages I have so far for this project.

-      # IMPORTANT: if you need to install something new, please do : pip freeze > requirements.txt.
+      # IMPORTANT: if you need to install something new, please do : pip freeze > requirements.txt. <br />

 7. create mysql database parkhere
     In TeamLaughingTribbleBackEnd/ParkHereBackend/settings.py, specify your localhost database information: